 No, you need to file the FAFSA every year that you are enrolled in college.
-This is because your financial aid eligibility may differ from one year to another depending on your family’s financial situation for each year.
-If you fail to file the FAFSA, you will not be eligible to apply for loans or grants for that year and will have to find a way to fund your education through other sources.
+This is because your financial aid eligibility may differ from one year to another depending on your family’s financial situation.
+If you fail to file the FAFSA, you will not be eligible to apply for loans or grants for that year.
+Instead, you will have to find a way to fund your education through other sources.

 When should I submit the FAFSA?

 FAFSA applications are open to students from October 1st of the pre-award year.
 The deadline for submitting the completed FAFSA is June 30th of the award year.
 However, some state and college FAFSA deadlines may be earlier than June 30th.
-Considering most schools award aid on a first come, first served basis, it is advisable to submit your FAFSA as early in the cycle as possible.
+Considering most schools award aid on a first-come, first-serve basis, it is advisable to submit your FAFSA as early in the cycle as possible.

 Should I submit the FAFSA early even if I know that my family’s finances are likely to change in the near future?

 When you fill the FAFSA, you have to provide details of your family’s financial situation as of the date of submission.
 You cannot give projected details.
 If your family’s finances change, you can edit your FAFSA details online.
-The changes are usually processed within 3 to 5 days and the schools on your list will be able to access the revised details 1 day after your edited FAFSA is processed.
+These changes process within 3 to 5 days.
+The schools on your list can then access the revised details 1 day after your edited FAFSA is processed.

 Are there any restrictions on what I can use federal student loans for?